Mollie Tibbetts, missing Iowa student, found dead, sources say

 A reward of nearly $400,000 leading to information on Tibbett's whereabouts will now become a reward for information leading to the capture of any suspects.

+"Once they catch their breath, this will turn into a weapon going the other direction to catch the person who did it," Willey said.

-Fox News' Matt Finn, Christina Corbin, Jennifer Earl and Elizabeth Zwirz and The Associated Press contributed to this report.
+Fox News' Matt Finn, Christina Corbin, Greg Norman, Jennifer Earl and Elizabeth Zwirz and The Associated Press contributed to this report.